jecki/DHParser/documentation_src/manuals/nodetree.rst

-Note that the path in the first line of the output is different from the path in the third line, although the sequence of node-names that appears in the pretty-printed version shown here is the same, i.e. "sentence, word", because the paths really consist of different Nodes, albeit with the same names.
+Note that the path in the first line of the output is different from the path in the third line, although the sequence of node-names that appears in the pretty-printed version shown here is the same, i.e. "sentence, word", because the paths really consist of different Nodes.

 Now let's find all letters that are followed by a whitespace character::